SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Cluster Centroid
 - SMOTEENN

-At first run, as a preprocessing step, we used get_dummies encoder.
-The Balanced Random Forest Classifier, Naive Random Oversampling, and Undersampling models were all considered since they provided the highest scores.
+Balanced Random Forest Classifier, Naive Random Oversampling, and Undersampling models were all considered since they provided the highest scores.
 Undersampling was then ruled out, because although it had a high Balanced Accuracy score, the Recall score was the lowest.

 ![image_FirstRoundScores.png](Analysis/FirstRoundScores.png)

-The models were then re-run trying OneHotEncoder and LabelEncoder methods, which lowered the scores.
-The best results were obtained when get_dummies was applied for all models.
-Using get_dummies converts categorical data into dummy or indicator variables.
+The models were then re-run trying OneHotEncoder and LabelEncoder methods, which in the end only lowered the scores, so we reverted to get_dummies method.
+Encoder converts categorical data into dummy or indicator variables.
 Standard scaler was then applied, and the data was re-run.
 Variables that are measured at different scales do not contribute equally to the model fitting and model learned function which might end up creating a bias.
 To deal with this potential problem StandardScaler() module was applied prior to model fitting.
-Standard scaler improved the scores even more.
+Standard scaler improved the scores as per below picture:

 ![image_ScoresGetDummies.png](Analysis/ScoresGetDummies.png)